Rufaid-CS/inventory_r/README.md

 * Internet connection with a reasonable speed

 ## Usage
-* Access the login.php file from via browser and give _guest_ as username and _1234_ as password
+* Access the login.php file from via browser and give _admin_ as username and _admin_ as password

-## Acknowledgments
-* Inspired by many similar projects online